crypto-com/thaler-docs/docs/getting-started/README.md

 If your development machine does not support SGX, we recommend spinning up a cloud instance listed in the [above reference](https://github.com/ayeks/SGX-hardware#cloud-vendors).
 In this guide, we will walk through the process of setting it up on [Azure Confidential Compute VM](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-azure-compute.confidentialcompute?tab=Overview).

-## The big picture

-If you are the first time to setup a node of Crypto.com Chain, a warm reminder is that it may take you one hour or two to fully setup a development environment and run the Chain.
-But, `DON'T PANIC` we will guide you through it.
+## A bird's-eye view

-Before diving into details and ~~possible~~ dependency hell, we would like to introduce you the big picture of Crypto.com Chain's main components as following:
+Before diving into details, we would like to introduce you the big picture of Crypto.com Chain's main components as following:

 ![](./assets/big_pic.png)

-At the end of this getting-start document, you will be running four components:
+At the end of this getting-start document, you will be running five components:
-- `tx-validation-app` with `ZeroMQ` using Docker.
-- `tx-query-app` with SGX environment.
-- `Tendermint` for consensus.
 - `chain-abci` as main chain process.
+- `client-rpc` as rpc server for client's interactions.
+- `tendermint` for consensus.
+- `tx-validation-app` for enclave transaction validation.
+- `tx-query-app` allows semi-trusted client querying of sealed tx payloads.

 ## Azure VM creation